noteed/python-pickle/README.md

 # Implementation detail

-In practice the Python Pickle format is a list of serialized op codes.
-By deserializing those op codes then interpreting them, one can reconstruct the original object.
-Interpreting the op codes is done using a simple stack-based Pickle machine.
+In practice the Python Pickle format is a list of serialized opcodes.
+By deserializing those opcodes then interpreting them, one can reconstruct the original object.
+Interpreting the opcodes is done using a simple stack-based Pickle machine.

+If you want to learn about the Pickle format, the standard Python `pickletools` library source is a good place to start.

 # Install

+Installing from Hackage with Cabal is straightforward:

+    > cabal update ; cabal install python-pickle

-The development version can be installed by cloning the Git repository and using cabal:
+The development version can be installed by cloning the Git repository and using Cabal:

     > git clone git://github.com/noteed/python-pickle.git
     > cd python-pickle && cabal install